 With a traceability matrix, software developers and project managers would easily see when a particular client requirement is not addressed by any test case.
 As a result, they would be able to take immediate action and remedy the problem before the product delivery date.

 A traceability matrix can be as simple as Table 1 or as exhaustive as that in the screenshot above.
-The goal is to trace the fulfillment of client requirements and ensure that they are accounted for and performed accordingly.
+The goal is to trace the fulfillment of client requirements and ensure they are accounted for and performed accordingly.